jacheung/WhACC/README.md

 ![](./pictures/frame_distribution.png)

 ## Walk through:
-A tutorial walk-through using Google CoLab can be viewed here at ......
+A tutorial walk-through using Google CoLab can be viewed here on [Google CoLab](https://colab.research.google.com/drive/1pgdpc0IWkce07Sto6AolQTGoXKCW_mes?authuser=2#scrollTo=6NkUgDlChm79)

-load_model() : This function builds TensorFlow's MobileNetV2 ands adds a classification head.
+- load_model() : This function builds TensorFlow's MobileNetV2 ands adds a classification head.
 Trained model parameters, via TensorFlow checkpoints, are automatically loaded into the model so classification can be performed on a new dataset.

-ImageBatchGenerator() : This is a class for creating an image generator.
+- ImageBatchGenerator() : This is a class for creating an image generator.
 An image generator's purpose is to batch images.
 Inputs will be directories for image datasets.

-model.predict(ImageBatchGenerator) : simply put, this will output prediction probabilities of touch (1) or non-touch (0).
+- model.predict(ImageBatchGenerator) : simply put, this will output prediction probabilities of touch (1) or non-touch (0).

 ## Code contributors:
 WhACC code and software was originally developed by Jonathan Cheung and Phillip Maire in the laboratory of [Samuel Andrew Hires](https://www.hireslab.org/).